Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Units can walk on those shrines freely.

-At the start of every player's turn, if a unit is standing on a shrine, its owner gains 1 Victory Point.
+At the start of every player's turn, if a non-general unit is standing on a shrine, its effect trigger.

 A shrine can only be controlled by one player.
-While multiple units cannot normally be on the same board tile, IF that case were to happen due to special conditions, the shrine won't award Victory Points to any player.
+While multiple units cannot normally be on the same board tile, If that case were to happen due to special conditions, the shrine won't award Victory Points to any player.

+The different kind of shrines are:

+- Victory Shrine: grants 1 victory point
+- Fortune Shrine: grants 1 gold

 ## Victory Condition